sourcegraph/deploy-sourcegraph/docs/configure.md

 If you intend to make your Sourcegraph instance accessible on the Internet or another untrusted network, you should use TLS so that all traffic will be served over HTTPS.

+### Ingress controller

+If you exposed your Sourcegraph instance via an ingress controller as described in ["Ingress controller (recommended)"](#ingress-controller-recommended):

 1. Create a [TLS secret](https://kubernetes.io/docs/concepts/configuration/secret/) that contains your TLS certificate and private key.

    ```bash